 - Do you have techniques for making learning meaningful?

-- How do you help your students master particularly challenging material?
+- How do you help your students master particularly challenging material in a virtual learning center?

 - Do you have certain mnemonic devices or other strategies for remembering random facts/dates?

-- How do you accommodate different learning styles?
+- How do you accommodate a child’s learning style?

 - What do you do if a student is struggling considerably with a topic?